AstromechZA/BuildingEffectiveCLIApps/slides.md

 ### 1. Respect your users

 - They _will_ need help

 - Developers are also users

 - So are machines

-- Someone will try to run it via a Bash script through a Rails app and pass the output over HTTP in JSON to be manipulated in Javascript.
+- Someone will try to run it via a Fish script through a Rails app and pass the output over HTTP in JSON to be manipulated in Javascript.

 - Empower those who use it

 - Provide remedy suggestions

 ---